Jumbo loan qualifications, limits and more

 6. Close on the loan

 If approved, the next and final step is to close on the loan.
 This means finalizing your terms and signing the papers.
-It also means paying the closing costs, which may be a sizeable lump sum due to the larger loan amount and more complex underwriting process.
+It also means paying the closing costs, which may be a sizable lump sum due to the larger loan amount and more complex underwriting process.

 7. Celebrate!